AG Insurance: 1969: creation of the AG Group

 In 1969, the insurance company converted itself into a holding company, having under it a number of specialized companies, enabling it to make better use of its human and financial resources.

 In May 1971 the Dutch company Nationale-Nederlanden launched a hostile takeover bid on the shares of Antwerp company Securitas.
 Under the general direction of Maurice Frère, the AG Group launched on 21 May a counter-bid for Securitas.
 With a strong franchise in the Flemish part of Belgium and branches in the Netherlands, a portfolio of 400,000 policies and an annual premium income of 900 million francs, Securitas, specializing in property and casualty insurance, was an attractive acquisition for the AG Group, that had at the time only insufficient market shares in Flanders.

 In two years, from 1975 to 1977, the number of companies active in Belgium fell from 540 to 348.
 AG Group played an important part in this rationalization movement.
 In 1973 it acquired the Belgian branch of Swiss life insurer La Genevoise.
 The following year, it took a majority stake in Belgian insurance company Le Recours Belge and its subsidiaries Athéna and Démocratique-Vie (80 employees and 3,500 agents), further strengthening its position in property and casualty.
 In 1976, the AG Group also purchased La Médicale.
 In 1977 it concluded an operation on a totally different scale by purchasing PR-Phenix-1821 group, a holding company having under it 7 insurance companies and a real estate company.
 750,000 customers joined the company in the process.
 Following these acquisitions, the AG Group had 3,414 employees.

 1990: creation of the Fortis Group

 In 1990, AG Group merged with Dutch company AMEV/VSB 1990, itself the product of the merger of bank VSB bank and the insurer AMEV.
 Following this first cross-border merger in the financial world, the Fortis Group became a reality.
 This double nationality would continue until 2012.

+In 1995, AG purchased the Compagnie de Bruxelles, founded in 1821 and thus predating AG by three years.

 In 1999, AG 1824 celebrated its 175th year of existence and changed its name to Fortis AG.